Speech–Language Pathology & Swallowing

 Adult Neurogenic Communication Disorders Program

 Our inpatient speech–language program addresses disorders that result from a stroke or other brain disorder or injury.
-During the recovery process, a patient is transferred from NYU Langone’s Tisch Hospital to the Inpatient Stroke Rehabilitation Unit or the Inpatient Brain Injury Program at Rusk Rehabilitation at NYU Langone’s Hospital for Joint Diseases, where physical therapy, occupational therapy, and speech–language pathology are provided.
+During the recovery process, a patient is transferred from NYU Langone’s Tisch Hospital to the Inpatient Stroke Rehabilitation Unit or the Inpatient Brain Injury Program at Rusk Rehabilitation at NYU Langone Orthopedic Hospital, where physical therapy, occupational therapy, and speech–language pathology are provided.

 Upon discharge from Rusk Rehabilitation, people often continue speech–language therapy through a seamless transition to an outpatient program.